 Our mission is to provide a vibrant, state of the art cinema, cultural center and community hub, featuring outstanding films, arts-related programming, educational offerings and a fun, welcoming space to relax and socialize.

 The newly renovated Bedford Playhouse will be an exciting resource for our community…a destination where Westchester and Connecticut residents gather for film, music, events – or just good food and drink.

 Our three theaters will be served by state of the art projection and sound equipment.
 Together with the Clive Davis Arts Center, named for our largest donor, legendary music producer Clive Davis, the Playhouse will present a rich variety of programming.
 Assisted listening and CC equipment are available upon request.

 This will include new movie releases, classics and family fare, as well as an author series, speaker events, music performances, art exhibits, educational offerings, and more.

-The new Playhouse will also feature a spacious café with a full bar, offering light, delicious food for breakfast, lunch and dinner.
+The new Playhouse also features a luxurious “Tasting Room” that will host wine tastings and unique events — as well as a spacious café with a full bar, offering light, delicious food for breakfast, lunch and dinner.
 It will be a place where people can meet for a drink or a meal – even without seeing a movie.
+OPENING SOON!